 On the other hand, if you take dietary supplements, you probably need lower dosages.
 Folic acid from supplements is more bioavailable, as compared to folate from food.
+It’s estimated that 85% of folic acid from supplements is absorbed, while only 50% of folate of food is bioavailable.[1]

 As a rule of thumb, foods from animal sources aren’t high in folate.
 Only liver is particularly rich in folate, containing 260 mcg per 100g.[2]

-Most common foods contain low amounts of folate.
+Most common animal-derived foods contain low amounts of folate.
 For instance, milk has only 12 mcg of folate per cup, while an egg has only 24 mcg.

 Meat, poultry, and seafood contain negligible amounts of folate.